rook/rook/Documentation/ceph-cluster-crd.md

 For RGW, please note the following:

-* `VAULT_BACKEND` option is specifically for RGW to mention about the secret engine which can be used, currently supports two: [kv](https://www.vaultproject.io/docs/secrets/kv) and [transit](https://www.vaultproject.io/docs/secrets/transit).
+* `VAULT_SECRET_ENGINE` option is specifically for RGW to mention about the secret engine which can be used, currently supports two: [kv](https://www.vaultproject.io/docs/secrets/kv) and [transit](https://www.vaultproject.io/docs/secrets/transit).
 * The Storage administrator needs to create a secret in the Vault server so that S3 clients use that key for encryption
 ```console
 # kv engine